clab/dynet/INSTALL.md

 compilation terminated.
 ```

-Then, you can download a stable version of Eigen and re-build CNN as such:
+If CNN fails to compile with the error above, then you can download a stable version of Eigen and re-build CNN as such:

 ```
 cd PARENT_DIR_OF_CNN/cnn